Diphoton Higgs signal strength in universal extra dimensions: Conclusions

 Precise measurements of the diverse Higgs-boson decays at future experiments will be crucial in searching for new-physics effects.
 Special attention deserves the diphoton signal strength, which can be very sensitive to virtual effects of heavy particles, as it is induced at one loop in the SM.
 In the Higgs resonance, this channel is essentially determined by the decay width $\Gamma(H\to gg)$ and the branching ratio ${\rm BR}(H\to \gamma \gamma)$.
-In this paper, we have explored the sensitivity of this signal strength to both the size and the dimension of an extra-dimensional compact manifold within the context of a realistic four-dimensional effective theory for the SM.\\
+In this paper, we have explored the sensitivity of this signal strength to both the size and the dimension of an extra-dimensional compact manifold within the context of the SM with UED.\\